Pearson-Higher-Ed/design/c/feedback/v1.0.0-beta.1/index.md

     version: 1.1.0

 tagline: |
   This component lets users provide general and targeted feedback.
-This component is pointed to the Feedback API endpoints created by Gary Hatton’s team.
+This component must point to the Feedback API provided by the Social and Engagement team.
 usage_guidelines: |
   To collect user feedback, follow the structure and behavior described in this component.
 The feedback component includes the following sets of basic elements:

   * Comment box
   * Question, Yes or No response, and alert
-  * Question, Yes or No response, comment box, and alerts
+  * Question, Yes or No response, comment box, and alert
 features:
   - General feedback with only a comment box
   - Targeted feedback with Yes or No response